yougotwill/SIDE/README.md

 **Rename** will select all the highlighted words for you to edit.

-One cool trick you can do is once you marked your words for editing, if you press the rename key-binding again, it will take you the to last/first not visible word.
-If You can press it again it will take you to last/first not visible word.
-You get the point. :)
+If you press the rename key-binding again, you can go back and forth to the first or last highlighted word.

 ![highlight_rename_example](img/rename.gif)

 **References** panel shows all references for the given symbol.